PovertyAction/github-training/GitHub Guide.md

 ![Login](/img/github_login.png)

 Once logged in you will be brought to a front page (dashboard) where you can get started on creating your own repository.
-A repository is the space, essentially a folder, in which a project lives – i.e. it is the central location in which your files can be found and manipulated.
+A repository is the space, essentially a folder, in which a project lives &mdash; i.e. it is the central location in which your files can be found and manipulated.
 On the dashboard you'll see your username in the upper left hand side of the page, a news feed that describes your recent activity, and a list of your repositories on the lower right.

 ![Dashboard](/img/dashboard.png)